Mahé Attractions & Experiences

 - On hot days the hillside position of the garden, it can get humid.
 Allow an hour or two for a more leisurely exploration of the garden

-A short drive towards the east coast over the central mountains will take you to ‘the kings gardens’ or Le Jardin Du Roi.
+Island Spice - a short drive towards the east coast over the central mountains will take you to ‘the kings gardens’ or Le Jardin Du Roi.
 The royal title sets expectations high, but for lovers of plants, this small garden and self-guided tour encapsulates the best of fruits, spices and plants on the island and is one for the senses.
 For the adventurous, it’s well worth exploring.
 The abundance of Seychelles spices is in no small part down to the role of 18th century botanist Pierre Poivre; there are few spots better to get a feel for the spice variety ‘Peter Pepper’ introduced.
 The reward after exploring the 35-hectare orchard and forest?
 Taste some of what you’ve seen at the café restaurant.
 Local specialties, and a menu of garden flavoured temptations from traditional creole curry to lemongrass ice cream.

 - A 10-minute drive to this garden winds its way into the hills on some narrow roads.
-Enjoy the view and drive as a passenger and get your butler to arrange a drop off for you.
+Enjoy the view and drive as a passenger and get your butler to arrange a drop off for you

-- Seeing and smelling is one thing, but tasting in the café is the real highlight for many garden guests.
+- Seeing and smelling is one thing, but tasting in the café is the real highlight for many garden guests

 - Let us arrange a guided tour of MAIA’s award winning garden.
 300 plants over 30 acres, with plenty of herbs, fruits and spices, both endemic and exotic.
-Get a unique insight into the plants and how they are utilized in the kitchen and elsewhere.
+Get a unique insight into the plants and how they are utilized in the kitchen and elsewhere

-With over 60 to choose from, we’ve dedicated a specific section to Mahé’s best as well as unmissable beaches to visit during your island hops and a guide to our beach, Anse Louis.
+Beaches & Watersports - with over 60 to choose from, we’ve dedicated a specific section to Mahé’s best as well as unmissable beaches to visit during your island hops and a guide to our beach, Anse Louis.

-Other explorable sites include Kenwyn House (built in the mid 1800’s this is one of the prettiest examples of French colonial architecture you’ll likely see), Capuchin House (near the Cathedral of Immaculate Conception, this seminary for priests is perhaps the most impressive historical building in the archipelago) and the National Museum of History (a little museum but the best place to get to know the archipelagos history and see some of the islands’ most important artefacts).
+Other explorable sites include Kenwyn House (built in the mid 1800’s this is one of the prettiest examples of French colonial architecture you’ll likely see), Capuchin House (near the Cathedral of Immaculate Conception, this seminary for priests is perhaps the most impressive historical building in the archipelago) and the National Museum of History (a little museum but the best place to get to know the archipelagos' history and see some of the islands’ most important artefacts).

 - Talk to your butler about arranging a tour of island highlights